-- Is the behaviour private although occurring in a public place?
-For example, receiving medical treatment. - Is the person in a state of distress? - Is the person becoming actively-involved in the filming and interacting with the microphone or camera? - Is the person acting in an anti-social or criminal way? - Does the producer have enough information to represent that person's actions fairly in the finished programme? - Is the person going to be ridiculed or humiliated?
+- Is the behaviour essentially public and the recording or filming for broadcast apparent? - Is the behaviour private although occurring in a public place?
+For example, receiving medical treatment. - Is the person in a state of distress? - Is the person becoming actively involved in the filming and interacting with the microphone or camera? - Is the person acting in an anti-social or criminal way? - Does the producer have enough information to represent that person's actions fairly in the finished programme? - Is the person going to be ridiculed or humiliated?

-(See also:

-Section 6: Privacy - Privacy Editorial Principles
+(See also: Section 6: Privacy - Privacy Editorial Principles